toddaustin07/DC_alarmserver/README.md

 ## Using your DSC devices in the SmartThings Mobile App
 The first thing you will want to do after your devices are onboarded and happily humming away on your Pi is to go into the mobile app and group the DSC devices into a room, and rename each of them to something useful, e.g.  a combination of zone number (Z1) and abbreviated zone description - short enough to fit on the dashboard card.

 The zone devices have no action buttons on the dashboard - just the status of the device (open/closed, motion/no motion, etc.).
 On the details screen, you'll see a zone status field, which most of the time will show the open/close-type status of the device, but may also show other states such as alarm, trouble, bypassed, etc.  Also on the details screen is a slider switch you can use to turn on and off bypass state for the zone.
+Note also that if an alarm condition occurs, the zone that caused the alarm will continue to show 'Alarm memory' on the details screen status field until the system is armed again.

 The panel device has a bit more function.
 On the dashboard, the button is used to arm or disarm the partition.
 Whether it performs an arm-away or arm-stay is configured on the details screen (explained below).
 The state shown on the dashboard is whatever the DSC is reporting such as ready, not ready, exit delay, armed-away or armed-stay, alarm, etc.  I have eliminated the force-ready status since it's not very useful and in the old alarmserver implementation always caused a crazy amount of constant state changes, filling up the log and messages everytime someone opened a door or walked by a motion sensor.

 The dashboard icon on the panel device is supposed to be gray when in Ready state, and color highlighted for anything else.
 There is currently a SmartThings mobile app bug (reported) where this is not working on IOS-based devices.

 The panel device detail screen has a number of features.
 First is the partition status - same as what is shown on the dashboard.
 Below that is an 'LED status' field which will show additional status items such as Trouble, Memory, Bypass, and Fire.
 Next are discrete buttons to arm stay or arm away (or disarm afterwards).
 Then there is a button to bring up a list of additional partition commands that can be invoked.
 Finally there is a toggle button to configure what happens when you tap the button on the dashboard.
 It can be set to either type=arm-away or type=arm-stay, whichever you prefer.
 Remember you can always go to the details screen to directly arm either way, no matter how the dashboard button is configured.
 These detail screen discrete arm buttons will probably be what you want to use for automation 'THEN' actions (and Partition Status attribute for IF conditions).

-If an alarm condition occurs, the zone that caused the alarm will continue to show 'Alarm memory' on the details screen status field until the system is armed again.

 ## Operational Specifics: